-Tableau Maps are handy for visualizing geographical data.
-In this section, we show how to Create a Map in Tableau with an example.
+Maps are handy for visualizing geographical data, and in this section, we show how to create them in Tableau with an example.
 For this demo, we will use the SQL Server Data Source.

-Double-click on any Geographic field such as City, Postcode, Country, or State will automatically create a Map in Tableau.
+Double-clicking on any geographic field, such as city, postcode, country, or state, will automatically create a map in Tableau.
 In this example, we will double-click on the State Province Name dimension.
-The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and State province Name to the Details field in Marks Shelf.
+The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and the State province Name to the Details field in the Marks Shelf.

-The second approach to Creating a Map in Tableau
+The second approach to Creating a Symbol Map in Tableau

-Drag and drop any Geographic field such as City, Country, Postcode, or State on the Details field will automatically create a Map.
-Here, we will drag the State Province Name dimension to the Details field present in Marks Shelf.
+Drag and drop any geographic field, such as city, country, postcode, or state, on the details field, which will automatically create a map.
+Here, we will drag the State Province Name dimension to the Details field in Marks Shelf.

 Now you can see the auto-generated one.

 You can also add the geographical hierarchy, as well.
 For example, we have added the Stateprovince hierarchy (province Name, City) to the details card.
 Please refer to the following articles to enhance the map functionality and visibility.